 The problem is that there are not that many places that accept LED light bulbs for recycling.
-This is because they are so difficult to recycle, and unless you are processing a lot of lightbulbs, it is very cost prohibitive to deal with them.
+This is because they are so difficult to recycle, and unless you are processing a lot of lightbulbs, it is very cost-prohibitive to deal with them.

 Need more LED lightbulbs?
 These are the top 5 bestsellers on Amazon!

-It is worth noting that there are tons of different metals inside of the LED light bulb.
+It is worth noting that there are tons of different metals inside the LED light bulb.
 This includes gold for the circuitry.

 The figure may be 95% now, but we may see it reaching closer to 99% in the future (there will always be some part of the bulb that cannot be recycled properly).
 Now, this doesn’t mean you cannot recycle LED light bulbs.
 You absolutely can.

-The reason for this is the fact that they simply do not have the equipment to recycle LED light bulbs.
+The reason for this is the fact that they do not have the equipment to recycle LED light bulbs.
 So, if you take your LED light bulbs there, they will either be rejected or end up in the standard trash.